Anitinky13/READ-ME-Generator/Develop/README.md

-# Portfolio Generator
+# READ ME generator
   ## Description
-  Portfolio generator
+  generates a README
    ## Table of Contents (Optional)

   If your README is long, add a table of contents to make it easy for users to find what they need.